 How do I clean my western saddle pad?
 You know, one of the really thick ones with leather trim and a great western pattern on the top?

-The downside being a major challenge to wash and maintain.
+The downside to these beautiful western pads is that it seems like a major challenge to wash and maintain them.
 Luckily, I have some guidelines to help you minimize the hassle.

 -No washing machines!
 No dryers!
 No soap!
 This is true for most western saddle pads.